Tuition and Financial Aid

 Tuition

 Students enrolled in the JD Flex program are charged tuition on a per-unit basis.
-The JD Flex program is 88 units, and the cost of JD tuition for the 2022–2023 academic year is $1,750 per unit.*
+The JD Flex program consists of 88 units, and the cost of JD tuition for the 2023–2024 academic year is $1,750 per unit.*

 Full-Tuition JD Flex Fellowships